Arthur-Milchior/anki-enhance-main-window/counts.md

 Isn't it equal to "Repetition of today learning"???TODO

 ### learning repetition
-Numbers of repetition of cards in learning, any days (sum of repetitions from today and from past days)
+Number of repetition of cards in learning, any days (sum of repetitions from today and from past days)

 ### learning future repetition